m4ttsch/omscs-notes-notes/information-security/web-security.md

 First, the user logs in to a vulnerable site, naive.com, and the browser stores a cookie to naive.com.
 Next, the attacker directs the user to evil.com, which returns a page containing a hidden iframe.

-The iframe forces the browser to visit naive.com and invoke the `hello.cgi` web application, sending the malicious script as the name of the user. `hello.cgi` at naive.com then echos the malicious script in the HTML page sent back to the user’s browser.
+The iframe forces the browser to visit naive.com and invoke the `hello.cgi` web application, sending the malicious script as the name of the user. `hello.cgi` at naive.com then echos the malicious script in the HTML page sent back to the user's browser.

-The browser displays the HTML page and executes the malicious script, which steals the user’s cookie to naive.com and sends it to the attacker.
+The browser displays the HTML page and executes the malicious script, which steals the user's cookie to naive.com and sends it to the attacker.
 Since the cookie can include session authentication information for naive.com, the attacker can now impersonate this user on naive.com.

 ## XSS Quiz
 ![](https://assets.omscs.io/8DBE2B0F-CC6F-4437-9A92-1C3FB2F37165.png)